martin-ockajak/cantrip/README.md

 * Utility methods inspired by other libraries are also added to the same collection data types
 * Added methods return a new instance of the same collection type instead of an iterator
 * All methods consider collection instances to be immutable although some consume them
-* No methods perform cloning nor do they use dynamic dispatch
 * Everything is available via a single import

 ## Examples